KemiYusuf/KY-LITA_CLASS_PROJECT/README.md

 This is where i documented the process of analyzing the provided unclean data for my final project with the Incubator Hub, using analytic tools like Microsoft Excel, SQL and Microsoft Power BI.

 ### DATA SOURCES
-The data analysed was from gotten a file called the Capstone Project.
+The data analysed was from gotten a file called the LITA Capstone Project.
 The project consists of two source datasets; sales data and customer data.

 ### ANALYTIC TOOLS USED
+## SALES DATA
 - Microsoft Excel [Download Here](https://www.microsoft.com) was used to:
 - Perform an initial exploration of the provided data.
 - Using pivot tables, to summarize total sales by product, region, and month.